Dapoulp/daggerheart-card-deck-hud/README.md

 - Domain Cards
 - Equipments (Weapons, Armor, etc)

+If a card got any actions or features attached to it, it's then clickable.

 ## Deck Customization

 The deck style can be customize in many ways.